Raúl Labrador: 2018 gubernatorial campaign

-Idaho Republican Party (2019–2020)
+Chair of the Idaho Republican Party (2019–2020)

 In June 2019, Labrador announced that he would run for chairman of the Idaho Republican Party at its next State Central Committee meeting, having already received the backing and support of most IDGOP officers.

 On June 29, 2019, Labrador won Idaho Republican Party Chair by two votes, defeating former Superintendent of Education Tom Luna.
 A year later in June 2020, Labrador resigned from his position as party chair and joined a local law firm; he was succeeded by Luna.
+He had Frank Terraferma and Tyler Kelly as Executive Director.

-Idaho attorney general
+Idaho Attorney General

 2022 election

 Labrador filed as a candidate in the 2022 Idaho attorney general election on November 17, 2021.
 He challenged 20-year incumbent Lawrence Wasden for the Republican nomination; in the primary on May 17, Labrador won with 51.6% of the vote.

 In the general election on November 8, he received 62.6% of the vote to easily defeat Democrat Tom Arkoosh.